-E3G will be joined by guest speakers to explore what can be done to address this “inefficiency penalty” – considering a package of measures to support a wide range of households.
+Guest speakers will join E3G to explore a home energy security strategy that addresses this “inefficiency penalty” – considering a package of measures to support a wide range of households.

 Confirmed speakers include National Energy Action, Energy Saving Trust, EDF and the Insulation Assurance Authority.